pankleks/pm2-health/README.md

 * `replyTo` - reply to address (optional)

+* `slack` - Slack conf : channel and webhook are required to use this

 * `events` - list of events to monitor (optional).
 If not set, all events will be monitored.

 > Manually triggered events will not send notification.